Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography: Results

-While the full $\zeta$ depends on the rate $\lambda_1$, we may construct physical features of the bulk viscosity that are sensitive only to QCD input.
-The peak value of the viscosity as a function of the rate, $\zeta_{\rm peak} \equiv \zeta(\lambda_{1,{\rm peak}})$, and the value of the rate where this maximum is reached, $\zeta'(\lambda_{1,{\rm peak}}) = 0$, are completely insensitive to the electroweak rate and can be fully extracted from the coefficients $A_1$ and $C_1$ in eqs.~\eqref{A1}--\eqref{C1}.
-These two quantities are shown in fig.~\ref{fig:zeta_breakdown_3}, where in the vertical axis label we have assumed a power-law form of the rate $\lambda_1 = \Lambda_1 T^2$ and ignored the small temperature dependence of the thermodynamic coefficients to convert the maximum of the rate to a temperature $T_{\rm peak}$ where the maximum is reached.
-We moreover show here the zero-frequency limit $\zeta(\omega=0)$ that corresponds to the DC bulk viscosity entering the Israel--Stewart theory \cite{Israel:1979wp, Gavassino:2020kwo, Yang:2023ogo}.
-For all these quantities, we observe a good agreement between our pQCD and D3-D7 results for densities where both predictions are available, and a seeming underestimation by V-QCD of those quantities that vanish in the degenerate-mass limit (see discussion in Supplemental Material).
+While the full $\zeta$ depends on the rate $\lambda_1$, we may construct physical features of the bulk viscosity that are sensitive only to QCD input. {For example, the peak value of the viscosity, $\zeta_{\rm peak} \equiv \zeta(T_{\rm peak})$, and its rescaled zero-frequency limit $\lambda_1 \zeta(\omega=0)$ that corresponds to the DC bulk viscosity entering the Israel--Stewart theory \cite{Israel:1979wp, Gavassino:2020kwo, Yang:2023ogo}} are completely insensitive to the electroweak rate and can be fully extracted from the coefficients $A_1$ and $C_1$ in eqs.~\eqref{A1}--\eqref{C1}.
+These two quantities are shown in fig.~\ref{fig:zeta_breakdown_3}, where we observe a good agreement between our pQCD and D3-D7 results for densities where both predictions are available, {while V-QCD again appears to underestimate the quantities (see discussion in Supplemental Material).}